 Schweitzer is a dinosaur expert at North Carolina State University in Raleigh.
 She and her team want to understand more about how dinosaurs lived and died.
-But they’re not focusing only on the shape and size of these fossils.
+But they’re not focusing only on the shape and size of fossils.
 Instead, they’re digging into bones to reveal what the human eye can’t see.
-This team is studying the chemistry within ancient dinosaur bones.
+This team is studying the chemistry of those ancient bones.

-How can they last that long?
-This is just one of many questions being asked of proteins, tiny molecules that act like chemical machines in our cells.
+How can such biological materials last that long?
+This is just one of many questions being asked of proteins, tiny chemical machines within our cells.

 DNA provides each cell with an instruction book on how to make these bitty widgets.
 The machines a cell builds then do all the work to help it survive.
 Proteins carry in crucial supplies and take out the trash.
 They send important messages.
 They even fight off invaders.